- Have you been injured on the job in Doral?

 - 882,730 occupational injuries and illnesses in private industry resulted in missed days from work.

-- The median days away from work in the manufacturing industry was 8.
-This represented one fewer missed day from work than in 2016.
+- The median days away from work in the manufacturing industry were 8.
+This represented one fewer missed day from work than the prior year.

 - 4 occupational groups represented 67 percent of the workplace injuries and illnesses requiring days away from work.
 Those groups included: other production workers, metal and plastic workers, material moving workers, and assemblers or fabricators.